1938–39 Pittsburgh Panthers men's ice hockey season: Season

 Pitt's second season in the Penn-Ohio League went eerily similar to its first.
 The team played well in the regular season, finishing third in the conference and second in the Pittsburgh division.
 They were dominant against most of their conference opponents, going undefeated versus five of seven teams, however, the two top clubs presented a difficult challenge for the Panthers.
 Pitt managed to earn a tie in one game against defending league champion, John Carroll, but dropped the other.
 Duquesne proved to be a tougher nut to crack; the Panthers won once in four games against the Dukes, however, it was the only loss that Duquesne suffered in the regular season.
 The fourth of those matches ended in a forfeit for Pitt when coach John McSorley removed his team from the ice in protest over the referee allowing a controversial goal that tied the match.

 After the regular season, Athletic Director James Hagan was willing to concede the playoff match to Duquesne, however, both the League and the Dukes insisted that Pitt compete as outlined in conference rules.
 The First match continued the series of close games between the two with Pitt dropping the game 2–3.
 A loss in the second game would have ended their season but Bud Ellis played a tremendous game in goal, allowing just a single goal.
 Duquesne's netminder was equal to the task and both teams played long into the night.
-After 5 overtime periods and 115 minutes of ice time, the game was called a draw when the Duquesne Gardens refused to allow the match to continue.
+After 5 overtime periods and 115 minutes of ice time, the game was called a draw when the Duquesne Garden refused to allow the match to continue.
 The extended game appeared to sap the power from Duquesne and they only managed one goal in each of the next two matches.
 Pitt, on the other hand, found its second wind and scored just enough to win both matches and upset the heavily favored Dukes.
 Unfortunately for Pitt, the long series left them precious little time to rest before the Championship series with John Carroll and the Blue Streaks took full advantage.
 John Carroll won a pair of 3–2 games to repeat as league champions and Pitt had to accept being runners-up once more.